Pumpkin Peanut Butter Cups

 • Line an 18 count mini muffin tin with muffin liners and set aside.

-• In a microwave safe bowl or stove top, melt 1 1/2 cups of the chocolate chips of choice.
+• In a microwave-safe bowl or on the stove top, melt 1 1/2 cups of the chocolate chips.
 Divide the melted chocolate amongst the mini muffin liners, two-thirds full.
 Use your spoon to ensure the sides are coated with chocolate.
 Refrigerate.

-• In a mixing bowl, add your smooth peanut butter and sticky sweetener of choice until combined. add 1/4 cup of pumpkin puree and mix until fully combined and smooth.
+• In a mixing bowl, add your smooth peanut butter and maple syrup until combined. add 1/4 cup of pumpkin puree and mix until fully combined and smooth.

-• Pour pumpkin peanut butter mixture evenly amongst the hardened chocolate cups.
+• Spoon portions of the pumpkin peanut butter mixture evenly amongst the hardened chocolate cups.
 Melt the remaining chocolate chips and cover each cup completely.
 Refrigerate until firm.

 Notes